larsgmu/ACG/Project_1/README.md

 This Project 1 in the course ACG by Knut Vaagnes Eriksen and Lars Gjardar Musaeus.

 ### How to use
-The *src/* folder and *unity_scripts/* are needed to run the unity tests.
+The *src/* folder and *unity_scripts/* are needed by Unity to run the tests.
 In the *elevator_src/* folder are all the source code and tests for the elevator project, included the compiled tests **testFsm.out**, **testRequests.out** and **testTimer.out**.
 By running the makefile in *elevator_src/* these executables get recompiled.
 To run the tests you need to have a instance of the elevator simulator running.
 To run the simulator we have added it in the folder *simulator/* for both Windows, Linux and OSX.
 Simply run it from you perferred shell.

 #### Step by step(mac/linux):